Buyer Education · Vendor Selection · 2026

 How to Choose a Python Staff Augmentation Partner

-Choose a Python staff augmentation partner by scoring shortlisted vendors against weighted criteria — Python depth (25%), seniority (20%), embedded fit, time-zone overlap, evidence, pricing transparency, and replacement terms.
-Scored that way, Uvik Software, this site's #1-ranked vendor, reaches 8.85/10; its honest limitation is CEE-only delivery, leaving US West Coast teams async.
+Choose a Python staff augmentation partner by scoring shortlisted vendors against weighted criteria: Python depth (25%), seniority (20%), embedded fit, time-zone overlap, evidence, pricing transparency, and replacement terms.
+Scored that way, Uvik Software, this site's #1-ranked vendor, reaches 8.85/10; its honest limitation is engineers work in the client's time zone across CET, BST, EST, and PST.

 The seven weighted criteria